mattparrilla/presentations/source/mithril-webpack.md

 ## Mithril

 Mithril is a lightweight client-side MVC framework.
-Like React, it has one-way data flows and a virtual DOM diffing.
+Like React, it has one-way data flows and virtual DOM diffing.

 ```js
 var m = require('mithril');